Free Auto Insurance Comparison

 For most, this should come as no surprise — the younger the driver, the higher the rates.

-As long as statistics point to teenage drivers experiencing higher rates of collisions and fatal crashes, car insurance companies will anticipate a higher number of claims and therefore, charge higher premiums.
+As long as statistics point to teenage drivers experiencing higher rates of collisions and fatal crashes, car insurance companies will anticipate a higher number of claims and therefore, auto insurance costs more for young drivers.

-Adding a teenage driver to an existing car insurance policy will undoubtedly result in a rate increase.
+Adding a teenage driver to your policy will undoubtedly result in a rate increase.
 But here’s what parents and teens need to know —

 - Never underestimate the value of shopping for rates, and